-Modern Atlanta Dance Festival*, Eyedrum Gallery, 368 PONCE, Midtown Players Club, Fall For Fall and Spring For Spring Dance Festivals, Rogue Dancer and EnCORE screen dance festival among others.
+To this date, Zeitlin's works have been selected for feature in Modern Atlanta Dance Festival*, Eyedrum Gallery, 368 PONCE, Midtown Players Club, South River Arts Studios, Decatur Arts Festival, Fall For Fall and Spring For Spring Dance Festivals, and EnCORE among others.
 Her work for the Solo Theatre’s Little Prince won Best Choreography at the International Festival of Russian-Speaking Children's and Youth Theaters in Washington, DC in May 2019.

-She performed in works by gloATL, Beacon Dance, Lori Teague, Jennifer Scully-Thurston (movie).
+She performed in works by gloATL, Beacon Dance, Lori Teague, Jennifer Scully-Thurston (movie) and Sue Schroeder (movie).

 Nadya curated 2 multidisciplinary shows: